ACSL Importer

 Overview

-The plug-in allows importing external ACSL specifications written in files, separated from the C source files.
-That provides more flexibility in the use of ACSL in the life cycle of software since the merge between the specifications and the source code is done by the plug-in.
+This plug-in allows importing external ACSL specifications written in files, separated from the C source files. it provides more flexibility in the use of ACSL in the life cycle of software since merging the specifications and the source code is done automatically by the plug-in.

-Therefore, ACSL Importer plug-in is useful only to people that intend to write ACSL specifications and do not want to write them inside comments of the C source files.
+Therefore, ACSL Importer plug-in is useful only to people that intend to write ACSL specifications and do not want to write them in comments of the C source files.

 Example

 The plug-in can be used as follows.
-From a C file:
+From a C file (demo.c):

 int f ( int i );